node-3d/deps-qmlui-raub/README.md

 	**.qml** file to be loaded.
 Otherwise, `str` itself is interpreted as QML source.
 	* `bool isFile` - tells if `src` is a path to **.qml** file.

+	This operation is asynchronous.
+An event of type `'_qml_load'` will be emited, when loading a QML scene is finished.
+Until then, QML methods and properties will return `[null]` JSON.

 * `std::string get(obj, prop)`